jhonny007/micropay/README.markdown

  * Basic Infrastructure
  * Object model
- * Web-Application without authentication
+ * Web-Application with authentication
- * 10 predefined participants with 50 C each
+ * User pictures from gravatar
+ * ranking of sponsors
  * UC1
- * show business volume
+ * show business volume (all users and per user)
+ * ranking by volume

 ### Iteration 2

+ * account for state and regions

 Open questions
 --------------